microsoft/vscode-docs/blogs/2018/08/07/debug-adapter-protocol-website.md

 - Debug Adapters can be shared between different development tools, which helps amortize their development cost.
 - The Debug Adapter Protocol is not tied to VS Code and can be used as the foundation for a generic debugger UI in other development tools.

-These characteristics are similar to those of the Language Server Protocol published on its own [web site](https://microsoft.github.io/language-server-protocol/) in 2016.
+These characteristics are similar to those of the Language Server Protocol published on its own [website](https://microsoft.github.io/language-server-protocol/) in 2016.

 ## A new home for the DAP

-Now we have followed suit for the Debug Adapter Protocol by moving the DAP specification from its [old location](https://github.com/Microsoft/vscode-debugadapter-node) to a new web site [https://microsoft.github.io/debug-adapter-protocol](https://microsoft.github.io/debug-adapter-protocol/) and a corresponding repository [https://github.com/Microsoft/debug-adapter-protocol](https://github.com/Microsoft/debug-adapter-protocol).
+Now we have followed suit for the Debug Adapter Protocol by moving the DAP specification from its [old location](https://github.com/Microsoft/vscode-debugadapter-node) to a new website [https://microsoft.github.io/debug-adapter-protocol](https://microsoft.github.io/debug-adapter-protocol/) and a corresponding repository [https://github.com/Microsoft/debug-adapter-protocol](https://github.com/Microsoft/debug-adapter-protocol).

 This move should emphasize that the Debug Adapter Protocol in not specific to Visual Studio Code.
 For example, Visual Studio is now also [supporting this protocol](https://blogs.msdn.microsoft.com/visualstudio/2018/03/26/adding-support-for-debug-adapters-to-visual-studio-ide/).